 The strategies that worked for you for last year might not yield the same results this year.
 Before you launch another influencer marketing campaign, make sure you know what’s new in the industry.

-Top Influencer Marketing Trends You Should Know
+What Are the Top Influencer Marketing Trends You Should Know?

-To help you out, I’ve compiled a list of trends that have been making waves in the industry.
+To help you out, I’ve compiled a list of the trends that have been making waves in the industry.
 Here are some of the latest influencer marketing trends you need to keep your eye on:

-1. Nano and Micro-Influencers are Making an Impact
+Influencer Marketing Trend #1: Nano and Micro-Influencers are Making an Impact

 Influencer marketing isn’t just about the number of followers anymore.
 It’s also about engagement and relatability.